open-cogsci/osdoc/content/getting-started/getting-opensesame.md

 sortkey: 003.002
 ---

-The latest stable version is 0.26 "Earnest Einstein".
-The development version is 0.27 "Frisky Freud".
+The latest stable version is 0.27 "Frisky Freud".
+The development version is 0.28 "Gutsy Gibson".
 Older versions can be found [here][archive].

 Installation instructions and more download options can be found below the download buttons.